rapiddweller/rapiddweller-benerator-ce/doc/troubleshooting.md

 ## (Out of) Memory

-If you get an OutOfMemoryError, first increase the Java heap size by an -Xmx environment setting (e.g. by adding -Xmx1024m to the BENERATOR_OPTS in the script files).
+If you get an OutOfMemoryError, first increase the Java heap size by a `-Xmx environment` setting (e.g. by adding `-Xmx1024m` to the `BENERATOR_OPTS` in the script files).

-Another potential cause for OutOfMemoryErrors is application of distributions to very large data sets.
+Another potential cause for OutOfMemoryErrors is the application of distributions to very large data sets.
 Most sequences and all other types of distribution require the source data to fit into RAM.
 So either use an 'unlimited' sequence like 'expand', 'repeat' or 'randomWalk' or simply repeat data set iteration by adding cyclic="true" to the configuration.

 ## temp Directory

-On some environments, the temp directory has a very restrictive disk quota.
-If you need more space for data generation, you can specify another directory by the -Djava.io.tmpdir environment setting (e.g. by adding -Djava.io.tmpdir=/User/me/mytemp to the BENERATOR_OPTS in the script files)
+In some environments, the temp directory has a very restrictive disk quota.
+If you need more space for data generation, you can specify another directory by the `-Djava.io.tmpdir` environment setting (e.g. by adding `-Djava.io.tmpdir=/User/me/mytemp` to the `BENERATOR_OPTS` in the script files)

 ## File Encoding